rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 climate = DimStack((temperature = temperature, pressure = pressure))
 ````

-A DimStack is a collection of layers (DimArrays) that share some or all dimensions.
+A DimStack is a collection of layers (DimArrays) that may share some or all dimensions.
+Where two layers do share a dimension, that dimension must have the identical lookup.
 In our example, temperature and pressure share all of the same dimensions, and thus share the same lookups.

 Working with our data bundled in a stack means we can index or slice both layers at once.

 Suppose we want to view temperature and pressure in Los Angeles on day 90.
 Instead of indexing temperature and pressure individually, we can index the DimStack:

 ````@example dimensionaldata_tutorial
-climate[latitude = Near(34.2003), longitude = Near(-118.1711), time = At(90)]
+climate[latitude = Near(34.2), longitude = Near(-118.2), time = At(90)]
 ````

-And we can access individual layers with dot syntax:
+And we can access individual layers with dot syntax or using a Symbol:

 ````@example dimensionaldata_tutorial
-climate.pressure
+climate.pressure # dot syntax
+climate[:pressure] # Symbol
 ````

 Now we want to demonstrate DimensionalData in the context of some simple real-world questions.